Skip to content

 We asked CG Spectrum graduate Massimiliano Moro to walk us through how he created realistic hair and eye elements in his 3D modeled character Anja.
 He generously shows us his process.
-How his first iteration was fleshed out and amplified with the skills he gained from completing the Advanced 3D Modeling Course.
+How his first iteration was fleshed out and amplified with the skills he gained from completing the 3D Modeling Specialization Course.
 Let's delve into the glorious complexities of 3D modeling!

 Introduction